-AEMC 2009, Review of Demand-Side Participation in the National Electricity Market, Final Report, 27 November 2009, Sydney.
-A copy of this document may be accessed from the AEMC website at www.aemc.gov.au.
+3 Australian Energy Market Commission, Review of Demand-Side Participation in the National Electricity Market, final report, AEMC, 27 November 2009, Sydney.

-The two other Rule change requests raised by the MCE are ERC0127 'Efficiency benefit sharing scheme and demand management expenditure by transmission businesses' and ERC0128 'Inclusion of embedded generation research into demand management incentive scheme'.
-A copy of documents related to these Rule changes may be accessed from the AEMC website at www.aemc.gov.au.
+4 The two other proposed rules raised by the MCE in the same rule change request are ERC0127 'Efficiency benefit sharing scheme and demand management expenditure by transmission businesses' and ERC0128 'Inclusion of embedded generation research into demand management incentive scheme'.
+A copy of documents related to these rule change proposals may be accessed from the AEMC website at www.aemc.gov.au.